georgescharlesbrain/georgescharlesbrain/README.md

   - Monitoring:
     - Email alerts
     - Market maker checker (removes all the orders of the books in a self-detected emergency) (python script)
-    - Balance overview on request (console)
+    - Balance overview on request (terminal)
-    - Open orders on request (console)
+    - Open orders on request (terminal)
     - Bot state on request (Redis viewer)
     - Detailed bot logs (Cloudwatch)
   - A current market state which fetches order books and tickers from all relevant CCXT exchange